jbcodeforce/ML-studies/docs/genAI/agentic.md

 1. Focus on goals and expectations to better prompt the agent: "give me an analysis of xxxx stock".
 Too much stuff in the context window is confusing the model, and may hallucinate.
 May be splitting into multiple agents is a better solution instead of using a single prompt.

-1. Tools is to call external system, and is well described so the model can build parameters for the function and be able to assess when to call the function.
+1. Tool is used to call external system, and is well described so the model can build parameters for the function and be able to assess when to call the function.
 Now too many tools will also add to the confusion.
 Small model will have hard time to select tools.
 So think to have multiple-agent with only the tools they need to do their task.
 1. Cooperation has proved to deliver better results than unique big model.
 Model can take feedbacks from each others, they can delegate tasks.
 1. Guardrails are helping to avoid models to loop over tool usages, creating hallucinations, and deliver consistent results.
 Models work on fuzzy input, generate fuzzy output, so it is important to be able to set guardrails to control outcomes or runtime execution.
 1. Memory is important to keep better context, understand what was done so far, apply this knowledge for future execution.
 Short term memory is used during the crew execution of a task.
 It is shared between agents even before task completion.
 Long term memory is used after task execution, and can be used in any future tasks.
 LTM is stored in a DB.
 Agent can learn from previous executions.
 This should lead agent to self-improve.
 The last type of memory is the entity memory (person, organization, location).
 It is also a short term, and keep information of the entity extracted from NLP.